 - A. Pens must have clean shavings each day.
-Bedding must be removed to designated areas daily and at the end of Fair. - B. Nipple waters or equivalent must be in each pen. - C. Feed or bedding storage in the Swine barn will be at the discretion and permission of the Superintendent. - 1.
+Bedding must be removed to designated areas daily and at the end of Fair. - B. A water container, with water, must be visible and available for watering on a regular basis in each pen/stall area at all times. - C. Feed or bedding storage in the Swine barn will be at the discretion and permission of the Superintendent. - 1.
 Feed stored in sealed metal or plastic containers is acceptable. - D. No personal fans are allowed. - E. No tack pens will be available until all Swine have been stalled.
 Any items such as feed, show boxes, etc. placed in pens not assigned to the exhibitor will be removed without warning.
-Check with Superintendent for availability of space for tack placement. - F. Swine exhibitors may use rubber mats for under bedding.
-Only wood shavings will be allowed. - G. All electrical equipment and cords must be kept away from the hogs at all times.
+Check with Superintendent for availability of space for tack placement. - F. Swine exhibitors may use rubber mats for under bedding, if removed daily for cleaning.
+Only wood shavings, and/or pellets will be allowed. - G. All electrical equipment and cords must be kept away from the hogs at all times. - H. Feed pans must be clean and free from feed immediately after feedings or removed from pen and stored.